2018 Leicester helicopter crash: Investigation

 The Air Accidents Investigation Branch (AAIB) opened an investigation into the accident.
 Italy's Agenzia Nazionale per la Sicurezza del Volo, representing the state of the manufacturer of the helicopter, and Canada's Transportation Safety Board, representing the state of the manufacturer of the helicopter's engines, provided assistance.
 Accredited representatives from Poland's State Commission on Aircraft Accidents Investigation and Thailand's Aircraft Accident Investigation Committee also provided assistance.
+America's National Transportation Safety Board, representing the state of the manufacturer of the tail rotor actuator, and the French Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile, representing the state of the manufacturer of the tail rotor bearing, also assisted.
 The aircraft's Digital Flight Data Recorder was recovered on 28 October, having been severely damaged in the fire.
-It was transported to the AAIB's base at Farnborough, Hampshire, for downloading of data contained therein.
+It was transported to the AAIB's base at Farnborough, Hampshire, for downloading of its data.
 The wreckage of the helicopter was transported to Farnborough on 2 November.

 A coroner's inquest was convened to investigate the official cause of death for the passengers and crew of the helicopter.
-The investigation reported in the court revealed that there was minimal opportunity for any individuals who survived the initial crash to escape, or anyone to help those trapped.
+The investigation reported in the court revealed that there was minimal opportunity for any individuals who survived the initial crash to escape, or for anyone to help those trapped.
+The inquest concluded in January 2025 with a verdict of accidental death for all five victims.